 Experienced knitters always need new patterns that really challenge them.
 We have found something very special for you!
 This sweater contains really difficult patterns and is just a dream when finished.
 It fits all year round.
 Its complex structural pattern has a wonderfully three-dimensional effect, which is why the fine Chiemsee yarn is just right for it.
 Knitted in thick wool, it would look too bulky.

 This piece can also be worn all year round.
 Choose warmer wool for winter and lighter wool for summer.

 In terms of cut, the fashionable poncho is very easy to knit and yet looks great when worn.
 It's just two rectangles sewn together.
 The challenge is of course the openwork pattern, which looks very effective when knitted sideways.
 By the way: ponchos really flatter the figure and are something in between a jacket and a pullover.Wear it with narrow pants or skirts and preferably boots

 Image plus instructions:

 Stole in ajour pattern

-This stole looks very effective in the evening with a chic dress or elegant top.
-The large-format perforated pattern makes it extremely delicate, but warms you up when you wrap the stole around your neck.
-If you want to show the beautiful pattern above all, you just put it once around your shoulders.
-The knitted fabric, as delicate as a scarf, also stays in shape because the edge has been crocheted.
+This stole looks very effective in the evening with a chic dress or an elegant top.
+The large-format hole pattern makes it look very delicate, but warms you up nicely when you wrap the stole properly around your neck.
+If you want to show off the beautiful pattern, just put it around your shoulders.
+The knitted fabric, as delicate as a shawl, also keeps its shape so beautifully because the edge is crocheted.
 The pattern looks even better with the gradient wool from Chiemseegarn!